 Use this option to mask the alpha channel.
 Use Invert to switch which part of the texture is masked.

-Advanced Render Options
+Render Options and Advanced Render Options

-Check which object this material is applied to.
+The object this material is applied to.